yoonkt200/chatbot/README.md

-## Team Scoop AI Chatbot Project 'AlmhaGo'
+## Team Scoop AI Chatbot Toy Project 'AlmhaGo'
 - Made by Team Scoop with Bigpie Project
-- This Project is price prediction for '중고나라' user.
+- This Toy Project is price prediction for '중고나라' user.
 - User input the text, Status of used mobile phone.
 Then, AI Chatbot predict price the mobile phone.
 - The dataset is Korea's public open dataset and Price predict algorithm is Random Forest regressor.
 - As of August 2017, we only estimate prices for the latest mobile phones.